archival-IIIF/server/readme.md

 The worker services wait for new jobs to appear in a queue in [Redis](https://redis.io).
 A distinction is made between index workers that indexes data in [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch) and derivative workers that create specific derivatives of collection items.
-At the moment, the Archival IIIF server identifies five different types of worker services:
+At the moment, the Archival IIIF server identifies a number of different types of worker services:

 - **Index worker**: Gets a job with the path of a collection to be indexed in [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch).
 Current implementations: